Conical resolutions and cohomology of the moduli spaces of nodal hypersurfaces: Conical resolutions

-{\bf Definition.} Let $X$ be a topological space.
-Given a positive integer $k$, we shall say that a proper embedding $\imath:X\to\R^{\Omega},\Omega <\infty,$ is {\it $k$-generic}, if the intersection of any two $(k-1)$-simplices with vertices on $\imath(X)$ is their common face (in particular, the intersection is empty, if the sets of the vertices are disjoint).
-We set the $k$-th self-join $X^{*k}$ of $X$ to be the union of all $(k-1)$-simplices with vertices on the image $\imath(X)$ of any $k$-generic embedding $\imath$ (assuming such an embedding exists, of course).
+We will now describe a version of the conical resolution that generalises the one given in~\cite{quintics}.
+Let us first recall the notion of the {\it $k$-th self-join} of a topological space (see \cite{vas3}), also known as the {\it $k$-th symmetric join}.
+For simplicity all spaces in~\ref{sect_joins} are assumed to be compactly generated and Hausdorff (e.g.\ CW-complexes or metric spaces).

-For good spaces (say, for finite $CW$-complexes) the topology on $X^{*k}$ does not depend on the choice of $\imath$.
+Let $A$ be a topological space.
+Given a positive integer $k$, the {\it $k$-th self-join} $A^{*k}$ of $A$ is the space $(A^k\times \triangle^{k-1})/\sim$, where is the standard $(k-1)$-simplex, the product $A^k\times\triangle^{k-1}$ is given the compactly generated topology (which coincides with the product topology e.g.\ if $A$ is locally compact), and $\sim$ is the equivalence relation obtained as follows.
+An injective map $\imath$ from $A$ to a real vector space $W$ is {\it $k$-generic} if every $(k-1)$-simplex with vertices in $\imath(A)$ is non-degenerate and the intersection of any two such simplices is their common face; in particular, the intersection is empty if the sets of the vertices are disjoint.
+(Note that here we do not require $W$ to have any topology.)
+We then define $\sim$ to be the equivalence relation induced by the map